-We use Java as implementation language and a Java data binding tool to automatically generate parsers and printers from an XML schema.
+We use Java as implementation language and a Java data binding tool to automatically generate parsers and printers.

 In the implementation we practice Adaptive Programming (AP).
 In AP, as little structural information as possible is spread as narrowly as possible.
 (A good design principle in general not only for structural information.)